-To reach a high volume of rating input, the users need to be motivated to rate an item [6].
+To reach a high volume of rating input, the users need to be motivated to rate an item [7].
 Giving a rating costs the user mental effort as well as time.
 The mental effort describes the cognitive load which is necessary to make a rating.
-The reason a user is willing to spend this time and mental effort is that he perceives to gain some benefits from the system following the economical model of Harper et al. [10].
+The reason a user is willing to spend this mental effort and time is that he perceives to gain some benefits from the system following the economical model of Harper et al. [11].
 The motivation of users to rate an item thus depends on: